MechanicalPen/RPGSpriteStitcher/README.md

 # SpriteStitcher

-A quick 'n dirty winforms app for stitching together a spritesheet from individual images
+A quick 'n dirty winforms app for stitching together a spritesheet from individual images.
+Now with additoinal RPG Maker usefulness!

 ## Use